 Crispy Roasted Brussel Sprouts with Garlic Dijon Sauce

 If you’ve never been a fan of brussel sprouts, this crispy roasted version just might change your mind.
 Roasting brings out their natural sweetness and gives them golden, caramelized edges that are downright irresistible.
-They’re easy to make, just toss them on a hot sheet pan, give them a little space, and let the oven do the work.
+They’re easy to make, just toss them on a sheet pan, give them a little space, and let the oven do the work.
 Whether you’re serving them as a weeknight side or adding them to your holiday table, these brussel sprouts are always a hit.

 What really takes this recipe to the next level is the simple garlic dijon sauce.
 Made with just a few pantry staples, it adds a bold, tangy flavor that even picky eaters can’t resist.
 These crispy brussel sprouts disappear too quickly at every meal!